-Each of the credited courses is evaluated and marks are built up from a continuous in course assessment and in class written examination/s.
-In class written examination/s will carry a minimum of 50 percent weightage of the final grade.
-In course assessment will be decided by the individual faculty concerned and will be informed to the students at the beginning of each module.
-Failure to attend an assessment will not be compensated for or by substitution/ replacement or in any other way and the mark for that assessment will be zero.
-Assignments that are submitted according to the instructions of the concerned faculty alone will be accepted for grading.
-Assignments related to theory/practical sessions that students have not attended will not be considered for evaluation.
-Any work submitted after the deadline will not be considered for evaluation.
-Students found plagiarising in assignments will be given zero marks.
-While evaluating an assignment, if any faculty finds that the student has copied the assignment from another source, the concerned faculty should send a report to the Head of the Department along with the assignment and a copy of the original source in a sealed cover marked 'unfair means.' and the decision of the faculty committee will be final.
+- Each of the credited courses is evaluated and marks are built up from a continuous incourse assessment and in-class written examination/s.
+In-class written examination/s will carry a minimum of 60 percent weightage of the final grade. - Method of in-course assessment will be decided by the individual faculty concerned and will be informed to the students at the beginning of each course. - Failure to attend an assessment will not be compensated for by substitution/ replacement or in any other way and the mark for that assessment will be zero. - Assignments that are submitted according to the instructions of the concerned faculty alone will be accepted for grading.
+Assignments related to theory/practical sessions that students have not attended will not be considered for evaluation. - Any work submitted after the deadline will not be considered for evaluation. - Students found plagiarising in assignments will be given zero marks.

+While evaluating an assignment, if any faculty finds that the student has copied the assignment from another source, the concerned faculty will be sent a report to the Head of the Department along with the assignment and a copy of the original source and the decision of the faculty committee on the matter will be final.